SERVICE RE-DESIGN: UNIVERSITY CAFETERIA

 Key takeaway:

-While there was general approval of the expansions and re-organization, certain areas were still found to be confusing and cramped.
+• While there was general approval of the expansions and re-organized space, certain areas were still found to be confusing and cramped.

 Key takeaway:

-While there was general approval of the expansions and re-organization, certain areas were still found to be confusing and cramped.
+• While there was general approval of the expansions and re-organized space, certain areas were still found to be confusing and cramped.

 Based on all the previously provided research, these were all of the ways in which my team chose to improve customer service experience of the ECU Cafeteria.